Virtual plane-wave imaging via Marchenko redatuming: Conclusions

 \section{Conclusions}

 We have demonstrated that Marchenko methods can be successfully applied beyond conventional space-time focusing.
-We have discussed how a modified focusing condition relates areal sources responses to standard reflection data.
-A separation operator based on specifically designed direct focusing functions can then be applied to convolution/cross-correlation representation theorems to retrieve areal sources responses at the surface through standard Marchenko algorithms.
-The retrieved wavefields can be used for imaging at a fraction of the cost of standard Marchenko approaches, thus potentially being applicable also for 3D data-sets.
-Analysis of different focusing conditions and assessment of the resolution power of the proposed method with respect to standard Marchenko imaging will be the topic of future research.
+We have discussed how a modified focusing condition relates areal-source-responses associated with horizontal or dipping planes to standard reflection data.
+A separation operator based on specifically designed direct focusing functions can then be applied to convolution/cross-correlation representation theorems to retrieve areal-source-responses at the surface through standard Marchenko algorithms.
+The retrieved wavefields can be used to produce images, free of multiple-related artefacts, at a fraction of the cost of standard Marchenko approaches, thus potentially guiding expensive target imaging and being applicable also for 3D data-sets.
+While more complex problems could deteriorate the performances of the proposed method, the results discussed above demonstrate its applicability to a large class of problems.
+Analysis and assessment of the resolution properties of the proposed method with respect to standard Marchenko imaging and its extension to elasticity are topics of ongoing research.